sebelga/gstore-node/README.md

 - **custom methods** on entity instances
 - :tada: **NEW** Joi schema definition/validation (since v2.0.0)

 This library is in active development, please report any issue you might find.
+> Please don’t forget to star this repo if you found it useful :)

 # Installation